d2l-ai/d2l-en/chapter_preliminaries/probability.md

 For example, broken bones and lung cancer might be independent in the general population but if we condition on being in the hospital then we might find that broken bones are negatively correlated with lung cancer.
-That's because the broken bone *explains away* why some person is in the hospital and thus lowers the probability that they have lung cancer.
+That is because the broken bone *explains away* why some person is in the hospital and thus lowers the probability that they have lung cancer.